 12. What is GCP?

-Ans- GCP stands for good clinical Practices, It is an international ethical and scientific standard for conducting biomedical and behavioural research.
+Ans- GCP stands for Good Clinical Practices.
+It is an international ethical and scientific standard for conducting biomedical and behavioural research.
 It specifies good clinical practice guidelines for all aspects of a study, from trial documentation and protocol amendments to reporting lines for adverse events and medical care available for participants in trials testing pharmaceuticals for human use.

 13. What are the 4 stages of drug development?